 In November, four months since he was first abducted, the kidnappers decided to get serious.
 They cut off Getty III’s ear and sent it to a local newspaper along with a lock of his hair and a note stating “This is Paul’s ear.
 If we don’t get some money within 10 days, the other ear will arrive.
 In other words he will arrive in little pieces.”

-At this point, Getty senior relented and decided to pay the kidnappers.
+At this point, J. Paul Getty relented and decided to pay the kidnappers.
 However, the notoriously cheap magnate was able to cut a deal with the kidnappers and reportedly paid out just under $3 million for the return of his grandson.

 Of even that smaller sum, he required his son to pay back the ransom money at a rate of 4% interest.

-Having spent his 17th birthday in captivity, Getty III was discovered on a snow-covered motorway between Rome and Naples on December 15, 1973, shortly after the ransom was paid.
+Having spent his 17th birthday in captivity, Getty III was discovered on a snow-covered motorway between Rome and Naples on December 15, 1973, shortly after the ransom was delivered.

-His dismembered ear was reconstructed through a series of surgeries.
+His dismembered ear was reconstructed through a series of surgeries shortly thereafter.

 Eventually, nine of the kidnappers were arrested, including high ranking members of the ‘Ndrangheta.
 However these high ranking members easily beat their charges, and only two men were ultimately convicted.

 The kidnapping had a traumatic effect on the young Getty and likely contributed to the alcoholism and drug addiction that ravaged his life.
-In 1981 at the age of 25, he suffered a debilitating stroke after taking a Valium, methadone, and alcohol cocktail which caused him liver failure and a stroke, leaving him quadriplegic and partially blind.
+In 1981, at the age of 25, John Paul Getty III suffered a debilitating stroke after taking a Valium, methadone, and alcohol cocktail which caused him liver failure and a stroke, leaving him quadriplegic and partially blind.

 “Everything was gone,” said Bill Newsom, his godfather.
 “Everything except his mind.”